 - blurred vision

 - weight loss.

 Learn More: View the Drugs.com Type 2 Diabetes Overview

 Long Term Effects of Poorly Managed Type 2 Diabetes

 If your blood glucose levels are higher than normal over a long period of time it can gradually damage your blood vessels, which can lead to multiple complications.

-It's important to have regular check-ups with your doctor, keep your blood sugar in line, and get regular exercise to help prevent these possibly serious issues.
+It's important to have regular check-ups with your doctor, keep your blood sugar in line, and get regular exercise to help prevent complications from type 2 diabetes.

 The goal of treating type 2 diabetes is to keep your blood glucose levels in a normal range.
 This also helps to reduce the risk of developing complications.

 A special blood test called HbA1c (glycated hemoglobin A1c test), often just abbreviated A1C, is used to check on blood glucose levels.

 The A1C test gives a good indication of your average blood glucose level over the past 2 to 3 months.
 You and your doctor will decide on your best target A1C level; it is always a personalized approach.